 Please know that this sleep regression can throw even the most seasoned parents for a loop.
 We’ve all been there, and it’s just really not a good time.

 So in this blog post, I’m going to fill you in on how long the 6-week sleep regression lasts, how you know you’re entering the regression, and how to get through it.
+And just a note, this regression can happen as late as 7 or 8 weeks, but typically you’ll see it at 6 weeks!

 I hope it can help you feel empowered that this regression is completely normal, and give you some useful tips and tricks for getting your newborn’s sleep back on track!